Program Director

 The thesis committee will consist of three to five faculty members in appropriate fields of expertise and one non-faculty professional.
 The non-faculty member must qualify for appointment as an adjunct graduate faculty member at YSU.
 Research proposals and proposed course of study must be completed and approved by the thesis committee by the end of the second semester of full-time graduate study.

 The thesis shall advance knowledge in environmental science and be applicable to the solving of environmental problems.
-The thesis requirement includes a formal document and a draft article in journal format suitable for publication submittal.
+The thesis requirement includes a formal document and a draft article in journal format suitable for journal submission.
 A draft of the thesis must be reviewed by the thesis advisor then submitted to the thesis committee two weeks before the thesis defense.
 The thesis defense will comprise an oral presentation before the thesis committee for final thesis approval.

 COURSE | TITLE | S.H. |